w3c/wai-website/pages/standards-guidelines/wcag/faq.md

 We are updating Understanding WCAG 2.2 documents to address internationalization considerations more thoroughly.

-## WCAG 3

-### What about WCAG 3?
-What about “Silver”? {#next}

-WCAG 3 is the result of the project previously temporarily referred to as “Silver”.

-WCAG 3 years away from being completed.

-**Please see important up-to-date information in the [WCAG 3 Introduction page](https://www.w3.org/WAI/wcag3).**

-#### WCAG 3 Name {#wcag3name}

-WCAG 2 and WCAG 3 have different names.

-The new standard is currently referred to as “W3C Accessibility Guidelines (WCAG) 3.0”.
-This name was chosen because of wide-spread familiarity with the “WCAG” acronym, and to encompass the broader scope beyond “content”.

 ## Supporting documents

 ### What are the different WCAG 2 documents? {#docs}

-Along with WCAG are supporting materials including Understanding WCAG 2 and Techniques for WCAG 2.
+Along with WCAG are supporting materials including Understanding WCAG, WCAG Techniques, and How to Meet WCAG 2 (Quick Reference).

+To learn how the different WCAG 2 technical documents are related and linked, see [[The WCAG 2 Documents]](/standards-guidelines/wcag/docs/).

+Some background: Here’s a little more perspective on the different technical documents.
+When web content and web software developers were using WCAG ***1.0***, they had many questions on how to implement it, how to evaluate for it, and the reasons behind its requirements.
+WAI wanted to provide this information with WCAG 2, and since those details don’t fit well in a technical standard, they are in the supporting documents.

+### Do the supporting documents change WCAG 2 requirements and conformance?  {#independent}

+No.

 **Important: Only the WCAG technical standard includes requirements**, which are called "normative" requirements.
 The supporting materials are informative; they are not normative.
 That means the Techniques, Understanding documents, and other supporting materials:
 * do not set or change requirements for WCAG
 * are not required for conformance to WCAG

-To learn how the different WCAG 2 technical documents are related and linked, see [[The WCAG 2 Documents]](/standards-guidelines/wcag/docs/).

-Some background: Here’s a little more perspective on the different technical documents.
-When web content and web software developers were using WCAG ***1.0***, they had many questions on how to implement it, how to evaluate for it, and the reasons behind its requirements.
-WAI wanted to provide this information with WCAG 2, and since those details don’t fit well in a technical standard, they are in the supporting documents.
+Updates to supporting material provide additional clarification, address public comments, and cover changes in technologies and tools.
+The updates do not change or alter WCAG 2 requirements or conformance.

 ### Do content authors (developers, designers, etc.) have to follow W3C’s techniques to meet WCAG? {#techs}